 Two penalties see lacklustre Norway seal last 16 spot

-REIMS, France: Norway booked a ticket to the last 16 at the women's World Cup after an uninspiring 2-1 win in Group A against a battling South Korea team thanks to a penalty in each half from Caroline Graham Hansen and Isabell Herlovsen.
+REIMS, France: Norway booked a ticket to the last 16 at the women's World Cup after an uninspiring 2-1 victory against a battling South Korea side thanks to a penalty in each half from Caroline Graham Hansen and Isabell Herlovsen.

-Norway, the 1995 champions, join hosts France in the knockout stage and will face either Italy, Brazil or Australia, while Korea finished without a point but with some pride restored after Yeo Minji scored late for an exciting finish.
+Norway, the 1995 champions, join hosts France in the knockout stage and will face either Italy, Brazil or Australia, while Korea go home without a point but with some pride restored after Yeo Minji scored late for an exciting finish.

-Norway finished second in the section with six points behind already-qualified France, who have nine after beating Nigeria 1-0 to maintain a perfect record.
-The African champions can still qualify as one of the best third-placed team.
+The Norwegians finished second with six points behind hosts France, who have nine after beating Nigeria 1-0 to maintain a perfect record.
+The African champions can still qualify as one of the best third-placed teams.

 Norway opened the scoring through a fourth minute penalty from Barcelona-bound Hansen after South Korean captain Cho Sohyun tugged defender Maria Thorisdottir’s shirt.